Xilinx/wireless-xorif/src/xorif-app/README.md

 * This mode allows commands to be entered at a prompt, similar to the "command line mode".

 * Usage:
-    * Ensure that an instance of the xorif-app "server" is running on the target hardware, e.g. `xorif-app -s`
+    * Ensure that an instance of the xorif-app "server" is running on the target hardware, e.g. `xorif-app -s` or `xorif-app-server.py`
-    * Start xorif-app "client" in interactive mode, i.e. `xorif-app -I`
+    * Start the xorif-app "client" in interactive mode (optionally specifying the IP address and port number of the "server" if needed), i.e. `xorif-app -I` or `xorif-app-client.py -I`
-    * Enter commands at the prompt
+    * Enter desired commands at the prompt
-    * Enter "exit" to leave interactive mode
+    * Enter "exit" (or Ctrl-C) to leave interactive mode

 * See the section below on "Command Syntax" for details of the command syntax.